joshuamkite/wikimedia-pictures-of-the-day-downloader/README.md

 A Python script that downloads all Pictures of the Day from Wikimedia Commons for a specified year page.
 The script automatically creates a year-based directory and downloads full-resolution images while preserving their original filenames.

 **N.B.** It is common for pages to be limited to 200 images.
-You may need to go to 'next page' to get a second URL to get all images for the year
+You may need to go to 'next page' to get a second URL to get all images for the year.

 ## Features